uhs-robert/oasis.nvim/README.md

 ## ☀️ Light Styles

-All light styles use a saturation intensity scale from 1-5: set from `config` or via `:OasisIntensity`.
+Light styles use a saturation intensity scale from 1-5: set from `config` or via `:OasisIntensity`.

 ### Light theme intensity scale (Lagoon example)